JunningXX/IB9MH/README.md

-# This is the examlpe file for README.md
+# This is the example file for README.md

-This is the first execrise for IB9MH.
+This is the first exercise for IB9MH.

+Now I add some changes to this file.